 Apple Stores reopen, very slowly

-It's not going to be quick, though, and even if your local Store reopens, it's going to be very different to how it was before.
+It wasn't going to be quick, though, and even when your local Store reopens, it became clear that it was going to be very different to how it was before.

 It's surely going to take a long time before any retail firm sees things return to normal, but it's also possible that they never will.
 Apple seemed to recognize that this month as it made a significant addition to the online Apple Store that's designed to more easily, quickly, and conveniently replicate the services of a regular store.

 That was perhaps the most visible of Apple's online or software changes, but if you are in the vocal yet smaller market that relies on its Logic Pro X app, you had a very good month.

 If you were waiting for a COVID-19 contact tracing app, though, you weren't in quite so much luck.
 Apple and Google did launch their technology in May, but it's chiefly been Switzerland that has used it so far.
 Latvia is coming soon, but we're yet to see much more.